 Did they find all this out in 1999?
 Far from it.
 Already in ancient times, Cistus was used for medical purposes.
 First references go back to the 4th century BC.
 But this old knowledge fell into oblivion.
 Only in a few regions in Greece and the Mediterranean, people still use the pink Rock rose as a cure for injuries, the flu or just as a daily tea to stay healthy.

-So, there are many good reasons to go out into the nature and collect Cistus on Kefalonia.
+So, there are many good reasons to go out into nature and collect Cistus on Kefalonia.
 The first little pink flowers show up in March.
-Then, in April and May you can see them in many places.
-After collection the Cistus is taken home and either placed on a clean sheet in the shade or hung upside down on a clothesline to dry for a few days in the breeze.
+Then, in April and May, you can see them in many places.
+After collection, the Cistus is taken home and either placed on a clean sheet in the shade or hung upside down on a clothesline to dry for a few days in the breeze.

 And then the pleasant part begins for the tea lovers and an act of self-discipline for coffee fans: brew the tea and drink it.